melihaycicek/TodoAppwithAngular/README.md

 # Key Features

+-Built with Angular framework and advanced search algorithm for easy access
 - Add new tasks to the list with a click of a button or by pressing the enter key
 - Edit and delete tasks as needed
 - Mark tasks as complete to keep track of progress